knewplay/book-programming-essential/programming-fundamentals/chapter2.md

 The intuitive approach is like narrating a story to yourself.
 You're recounting the tale of making a cup of tea, from start to finish.
 By following each step as you would in real life and drawing it out in sequence, you create a visual representation of the process.

-[TODO: Rename image (syntax mistake) + potentially change image is it does not show a teabag in the cup.
-The process shown is slightly different than the one described in this section]
 ![Tea making](./figures/ch-2-tea-makeing-image.jpg)
 *Tea being poured into a cup.*